A boutique law firm

 A proper estate plan protects you, your loved ones, and your assets.
 When it comes to your family’s time, peace of mind, and wealth, the stakes are far too high to cut corners with your estate plan.
 Talk to an experienced Georgia estate planning attorney today by calling 678-784-4150.

-Thrift McLemore offers a full array of estate-planning and senior-law services, including:
+Thrift McLemore offers a full array of estate planning services, which include: